sx107/kastle-refactored/README.md

 - [ ] LFO code refactoring
 - [ ] Further VCO code bugfixes, making it easier to develop custom synths
+- [ ] Custom VCO firmwares refactoring, developing some of my own
 - [ ] Custom PCB gerbers
 - [ ] Probably a 3d-printed case

+## Does it sound exactly the same?
+Almost.
+I did not modify the synthesis code much, though for some reason this firmware does sound a tad bit different from the original one.